-The work of NG was supported by the Japan Society for the Promotion of Science (JSPS) as a part of the JSPS Postdoctoral Program (Standard), grant number: JP24KF0189, and by the World Premier International Research Center Initiative (WPI), MEXT, Japan (Kavli IPMU).
-NG would also like to thank the Centre for High Energy Physics (CHEP), Indian Institute of Science (IISc), for financial support, where part of the work was done.
-A.S. thanks Anusandhan National Research Foundation (ANRF) for providing the necessary financial support through the SERB-NPDF grant (Ref No: PDF/2023/002572).
-S.K.R. acknowledges the support from the Department of Atomic Energy (DAE), India, for the Regional Centre for Accelerator-based Particle Physics (RECAPP), Harish Chandra Research Institute.
-AS would also like to thank Dr. Siddharth P. Maharathy for providing useful suggestions on the event simulation portion of the work.
+The work of N.~G.~was supported by the Japan Society for the Promotion of Science (JSPS) as a part of the JSPS Postdoctoral Program (Standard), grant number: JP24KF0189, and by the World Premier International Research Center Initiative (WPI), MEXT, Japan (Kavli IPMU).
+N.~G.~would also like to thank the Centre for High Energy Physics (CHEP), Indian Institute of Science (IISc), for financial support, where part of the work was done.
+A.~S.~thanks Anusandhan National Research Foundation (ANRF) for providing the necessary financial support through the SERB-NPDF grant (Ref No: PDF/2023/002572).
+S.~K.~R.~acknowledges the support from the Department of Atomic Energy (DAE), India, for the Regional Centre for Accelerator-based Particle Physics (RECAPP), Harish Chandra Research Institute.
+A.~S.~would also like to thank Dr. Siddharth P. Maharathy for providing useful suggestions on the event simulation portion of the work.